SINGLE UNITARY COUNCIL FOR BUCKINGHAMSHIRE

 Raised Wooden Planters – Holmer Green

 The Parish Council has repeated the summer planting of the raised wooden beds in Turners Place together with planters at the Village War Memorial and hanging baskets at Rossetti Hall.

-Winter planting of the raised beds took place during the Autumn.
+Winter planting of the raised beds will take place during the Autumn.
 Donations are always very welcome for this as our funds are limited.
 If residents or groups would like to contribute please contact the Clerk on 01494 715429 or email firstname.lastname@example.org

 HS2 and the Parish Council